 I’m sure many fans know these things already, but I thought I’d share a few pictures and details for any who, like me, have hitherto remained oblivious to their existence: Continue reading

 Okay, so this is going to be a bit of a short post this week, but I wanted to write about something that happened to my dad recently because I found it amusing, and because Father’s Day is coming up this Sunday (in Australia anyway).
 Continue reading

 Katniss Everdeen – The Hunger Games

-Last week I wrote about how I generally find movies to be bigger tearjerkers than books, and discussed why they so easily make me cry.
-However, there are still several books that have prickled my eyes or had me in tears.
-So today I thought I would pay tribute to each of those well-crafted emotional tales.
-Continue reading
+Last week I mentioned some reasons why movies are usually bigger tearjerkers than books for me.
+However, there are still several books that have prickled my eyes or had me in tears, so today I thought I’d pay tribute these emotional tales.

 When it comes to books and movies, I would dub myself a moderate-to-heavy crier.
 There are highly sensitive people who cry at the drop of a hat, and there are steely never-criers who could count on one hand the things that moistened their eyes.
 I’d say I’m somewhere in the middle, leaning toward the quick-to-cry end of the scale.